> Family Caregiver Support Program

 Grandparent Campership Scholarship Program

-Merrimack Valley Alzheimer’s Partnership Event Series
+Northeastern MA Alzheimer’s Partnership Event Series

 Caregiver Support Groups/Memory Cafes

-Powerful Tools for Caregivers Workshop
+Powerful Tools for Caregiver Workshop

-Powerful Tools for Caregivers is a free six week educational program designed to support those who are caring for a relative or friend.
+Powerful Tools for Caregivers is a free six-week educational program designed to support those who are caring for a relative or friend.
 As a participant, you will benefit from this class whether you are helping a parent, spouse, friend, someone who lives at home, in a nursing home, or across the country.
 You will learn how to:

 - Reduce stress and relax